 - Add a new layer to letter on (so you’re not lettering on the same layer as the worksheet) and practice away! 🙂

 For more Procreate Tutorials, visit my iPad Lettering 101 Page.
-I’ll be adding new demos and tutorials regularly!
+I add new tutorials and practice sheets regularly!